 |Semester contribution||At the beginning of every semester the semester contribution usual for Leipzig colleges results to the student union (including full ticket MDV).|

-The third-party certification verifies the quality of the HfTL’s full-time master’s programme Information and Communication Technology and its compliance with the Bologna process regulations.
+The third-party certification of HfTL’s Master degree programme Information and Communication Technology verifies the quality of teaching and compliance with regulations of the Bologna process.